6K5EUQ/BE_WE/README.md

 ## Overview

-BE_WE is a Linux-native SDR (Software Defined Radio) application built with C++17, OpenGL, and ImGui.
+BE_WE is a Linux-native SDR (Software Defined Radio) platform built with C++17, OpenGL, and ImGui.
 A single HOST captures RF spectrum from an SDR device and streams it in real-time to multiple JOIN clients over TCP.
 Every operator sees the same live waterfall, can create channels, demodulate signals, chat, and share recordings — all from separate machines.

+**From hobbyist bench to government SIGINT floor** — BE_WE is designed for anyone who needs to monitor the electromagnetic spectrum.
+A ham radio enthusiast running an RTL-SDR on a desk, a maritime authority tracking AIS vessel traffic, or a military SIGINT team coordinating across distributed sensor sites — the same tool, the same workflow.

+The interface is built for **operators who work under pressure**.
+No deep menus, no configuration wizards.
+Click a frequency, drag a channel, hear the signal.
+Every action is one or two clicks away.
+Complex operations — multi-operator audio routing, time-domain IQ export, real-time collaborative monitoring — are surfaced through intuitive controls that a first-day operator can learn in minutes and a veteran can drive at full speed.

 ---